jrean/laravel-user-verification/README.md

 * `$redirectIfVerificationFails = '/auth/verification/error';`

-Where to redirect after a failling verification token verification.
+Where to redirect after a failling token verification.

 * `$verifiationErrorView = 'errors.user-verification';`